Chocolate Dessert with Raspberry Sauce

 - Whole, fresh raspberries to garnish

-- Line bottom of a 9-in. springform pan with parchment paper; set aside.
+- Line bottom of a 9-in. springform pan with parchment; set aside.

 - Place chocolate and butter in top of double boiler.
 Bring water to boil; reduce heat and stir chocolate until melted.

 - In a large bowl, beat eggs for 2 minutes.
 Slowly add chocolate mixture to eggs, beating at medium speed about 10 minutes.
 Blend in sugar and flour just until mixed.
 Pour into prepared pan.
 Bake at 400° for 15 minutes (cake will not be set in the middle).
 Chill.